 - Promote the translation of findings and recommendations into quality improvement actions at all levels.

-- Promote the reduction in health inequities and disparities by examining the influence of racism and discrimination as contributing factors to maternal deaths and providing recommendations related to these factors.
+- Promote the elimination of health inequities and disparities by examining the influence of racism and discrimination as contributing factors to maternal deaths and providing recommendations related to these factors.

 |Organizations||Core Disciplines||Specialty Disciplines|